Maxway CRT: Improving the Robustness of the Model-X Inference: Robustness of the Maxway CRT

 \subsection{Tighter bounds for specific test statistics}

-As discussed above, bound \eqref{eqn:mayway_bound} does not depend on the test statistic $T$.
-It is concise, useful for analyzing complicated statistics, and interesting conceptually; yet the bound can be loose for some specific statistics.
-We observe the same phenomenon for bound \eqref{eqn:original_CRT_bound}.
-To understand this, we take a closer look at the statistic that achieves the matching lower bound of \eqref{eqn:original_CRT_bound}.
-Instead of trying to learn the relationship between $\x$ and $\y$, this statistic aims at distinguishing the true distribution $f_{\x \mid \Z}(\cdot, \mid \Z)$ and the sampling distribution $\widetilde{\rho}^n_{\x \mid \Z}(\cdot, \mid \Z)$ \citep{berrett2018conditional}, which, even though allowed for the implementation of the CRT, is not a typical choice in practice.
+As discussed above, bound \eqref{eqn:mayway_bound0} and \eqref{eqn:mayway_bound1} do not depend on the test statistic $T$.
+The bounds are concise, useful for analyzing complicated statistics, and interesting conceptually; yet the bound can be loose for some specific statistics.
+In particular, the statistic that achieves the matching lower bound of \eqref{eqn:mayway_bound0} does not aim at learning whether $\x$ and $\y$ are independent conditioning on $\Z$, and thus it is not a typical choice of statistics in practice.

-In this section, we study with some specific test statistics, whether we can establish sharper bounds on the type-I error inflation of the Maxway CRT.
+In this section, we study with some commonly used test statistics, whether we can establish sharper bounds on the type-I error inflation of the Maxway CRT.
 To simplify our analysis, we make the following assumption. \begin{assumption} Under the null hypothesis, $Y = \smuy(Z) + \eta$ and $X = \smux(Z) + \varepsilon$, where $\eta$ and $\epsilon$ are mean-zero random variables independent of $Z$ and independent of each other, and $\varepsilon \sim \mathcal{N}(0,1)$. \end{assumption}

 Let $\mu_x(Z)$ be an estimator of $\smux(Z)$ and $\mu_y(Z)$ an estimator of $\smuy(Z)$, such that $\mu_x(Z)$ and $\mu_y(Z)$ are measurable with respect to $g(Z)$ and $h(Z)$ used in Algorithm \ref{alg:maxway}.
 For example, in a linear model, if $g(Z) = Z_{\mathcal{S}}$ is a subset of $Z$, then one possible choice of $\mu_x(Z)$ is to set $\mu_x(Z) = Z_{\mathcal{S}} \trans \beta$ for some vector $\beta$.
 We study two statistics, the inner-product statistic: